PowerSnail/PowerSnail.github.io/content/posts/comsci/2023-02-08-set-plasma-wallpaper/index.md

 }
 ```

-To set an array of images as the wallpapers:
+To assign a list of images to all the desktops one by one:

 ```javascript
 // Imagine we have a variable called imageList, an array containing the